telerik/kendo-ui-core/docs/web/dropdownlist/overview.md

 ## Templates

-The DropDownList uses Kendo UI templates to enable control over how item, popup header and selected value is rendered.
-For a detailed description of the capabilities and syntax of the Kendo UI templates, please refer to the [Kendo UI Templates documentation](/framework/templates/overview).
+The DropDownList uses [Kendo UI templates](/framework/templates/overview) to provide full control over the way an item, a selected value, or a pop-up header is rendered.

 ### Item Templates

+The example below demonstrates how to define an item template.

-###### Example - use an item template
+###### Example

     <input id="dropdownlist" />
     <!-- Template -->